DworkinLab/DworkinLab.github.io/people.md

 **Audrey Wilson:** Audrey is a M.Sc. student studying a potential mechanism that may contribute to the early evolution of sexually selected weapons, using experimental evolution in *Drosophila melanogaster*.
 By manipulating the spatial environment in specific ways, Audrey is determining the degree to which this can contribute to increased one-on-one contests for access to mates, and whether this in turn will increase sexual dimorphism of key traits.
 Because of the experiments that she does, Audrey's work space looks a lot like a craft store, and spends a considerable amount of time in the dollar store to find just the right materials to be converted to usable scientific "equipment".

 **Darcy Henderson:** Darcy is a M.Sc. student studying the extent to which genetic interactions (epistasis) between pairs of mutations depends upon both how much the individual mutations perturb the phenotype (their magnitude) and the wild type genetic background in which the mutations are examined.
+When not setting up crosses, or hitting a puck, she likes watching controversial films and shows on netflix.